Description

 Verse 4 is very specific about the method by which Christians will be martyred during the Great Tribulation - they will be beheaded.
 This is the method of execution prescribed in Quran 47:4, and practiced by the Prophet Mohammed when he beheaded 600 Jewish prisoners from the Qurayza tribe (see my commentary on Revelation 17:6).
 It is one of many clues pointing to the Antichrist as a Muslim, and to his empire as a revived Islamic Empire.

 Verse 5a says, "The rest of the dead did not come to life until the thousand years were finished".
-The first resurrection is only of Christians (1 Thessalonians 4:16).
-This second resurrection is of everyone else, including those who died in the Old Testament period, and those who die during the Millennium.
+Depending how literally we interpret the statement in 1 Thessalonians 4:16, "…and the dead in Christ will rise first", it might be that the first resurrection is only of Christians, and that Old Testament believers have to wait until the second resurrection, which will also include those who die during the Millennium.
 They will then be judged before the great white throne (v11-15).

 In verse 6, what does it mean "they will be priests of God and of Christ"?
 Returning as a resurrected human being, Jesus will reign as king from Jerusalem.
-Despite his divinity, I don't imagine that he will be seen to be visibly present everywhere on Earth.
+According to his divinity, he will be mystically omnipresent, but in his humanity he will only be visible in one place at a time.
 So there will still be a role for a priesthood.
 This statement also clearly alludes back to Exodus 19:5-6 in which God tells Moses to say to the Israelites, "…if you will diligently listen to me and keep my covenant, then you will be my special possession out of all the nations, for all the earth is mine, and you will be to me a kingdom of priests and a holy nation".
 Also in Revelation 1:6, John describes Jesus as the one who 'has appointed us as a kingdom, as priests serving his God and Father'.
 And in Revelation 5:10, the twenty four elders sing of Jesus, "You have appointed them as a kingdom and priests to serve our God, and they will reign on the earth".
 Jesus rules as the Son of David (1 Chronicles 17:11-14), and is our great high priest in the order of Melchizedek (Psalm 110:4, Hebrews 7:17).
 As such, Jesus fulfils the role that God intended for Israel, and his selected believers fulfil it with him.

 Satan's Final Defeat (v7-10)